edomt/edomt.github.io/_posts/2024-4-25-skills-research-data-analysis.md

 ### How much ML, AI, or cloud computing do I need to know?

 Many of our data scientists have some ML/AI/cloud experience, but none of these skills are essential to what we do.
-We work with small datasets by industry standards, and our tech stack is not at the cutting edge of data science and cloud services.
-Instead, we want to provide the world with the cleanest, most reliable, and best-documented datasets on crucial problems.
+We work with small datasets by industry standards, and your skills don't need to be at the absolute cutting edge of data science and cloud services.

 ### How much research experience do I need?